Ransom9967/Chat-application-flutter/README.md

 | ------------------ |
 | <img src="./screenshots/flutter_16.png" height="400" alt="Screenshot"/> |
 ___
 ##### I hope this repository will be helpful to flutter developers.
-Feel free to reach out to me in case you have any queries or feedback.
+Feel free to reach out to me in case you have any queries or feedback...